shekhargulati/git-the-missing-tutorial/README.md

 * master
 ```

 One thing that is important to understand here is Git branches are just pointers to commits.
-When you create a branch, all Git needs to do is create a new pointer—it doesn’t change the repository in any other way.
+When you create a branch, all Git needs to do is create a new pointer; it doesn’t change the repository in any other way.

 ```bash
 $ git log --oneline --decorate